Do Large Language Models Mirror Cognitive Language Processing?: Experiments

-\paragraph{Emotional Expressions} The pre-training data for LLMs are predominantly from the Internet, a realm abundant with a plethora of subjective texts infused with emotional nuances.
-Thus, LLMs may inherently contain emotion yielding capabilities.
-To probe the disparities in emotional expressions between LLMs and humans, we conducted an analysis of the LLM-brain similarity across various emotional polarities.
-The experimental results are illustrated in Figure \ref{fig:emotion}.
-In group G1, we observe that the LLM-brain similarity in positive emotions is significantly higher than that in negative emotions, suggesting that LLMs exhibit a preference for generating positive emotional texts, resembling human preferences for positive emotional expressions in social interactions \cite{fredrickson2001role, lyubomirsky2005benefits}.
+The pre-training data for LLMs are predominantly from the Internet, a realm abundant with a plethora of subjective texts infused with sentimental nuances.
+Thus, LLMs may inherently contain sentiment-yielding capabilities, and it is worth exploring whether the sentiment of LLMs is consistent with human moral sentiment.
+To probe the disparities in sentimental expressions between LLMs and humans, we conducted an analysis of the LLM-brain similarity across various sentimental polarities.

-Furthermore, alignment training enhances LLM-brain similarity in both positive and negative emotions, indicating that LLMs encode emotional expressions when aligning with human sense of worth.
-However, in group G2, all LLMs exhibit high LLM-brain similarity for positive and negative emotions, with no pronounced differences.
-It could be attributed to bilingual speakers being influenced by diverse cultural backgrounds, thereby demonstrating more flexibility and adaptability in emotional expressions \cite{pavlenko2005emotions}.